 - Also, as of now, ILIA does not test for heavy metals.

 Interpreting the pros + cons

 So what does this all mean?
 Well, there are a few things to consider.

 One of the major reasons why ILIA formulates with FD&C colorants is because it is still practically impossible to get a hot red lipstick like we see with their Color Block Lipstick in Flame using natural materials only.

 These synthetic dyes are the only way a larger, more vibrant color range can be achieved.
 And ILIA is not alone in this approach.
-We also see FD&C dyes are used in some of the RMS Lipsticks, Kosas Weightless Lipsticks and Clove + Hallow Lip products as well.
+We also see FD&C dyes are used in some of the RMS Lipsticks and Kosas Weightless Lipsticks.

 So if you personally value the va va voom of a true hot red lipstick, these are going to be the best option for you.
 They are made with better base ingredients and a small percentage of FD&C colorants.